qrsforever/code_blog_post/ML/Guide/rnn_intro.md

 - You can think of the hidden state s_t as the memory of the network. s_t captures information about what happened in all the previous time steps.
 The output at step o_t is calculated solely based on the memory at time t.
-As briefly mentioned above, it’s a bit more complicated  in practice because s_t typically can’t capture information from too many time steps ago.
+As briefly mentioned above, it's a bit more complicated  in practice because s_t typically can't capture information from too many time steps ago.

 - Unlike a traditional deep neural network, which uses different parameters at each layer, a RNN shares the same parameters (U, V, W above) across all steps.
 This reflects the fact that we are performing the